 Camping

-We camped along the river in the sand.
-Yes, there were sand fleas and they bit up my feet but besides them, the insects weren’t bad.
-We constantly swam in the river and our guides boiled water for us to cook with.
-One of the highlights was when I introduced them to macaroni and cheese, an American delicacy foreign to them. ironically, I found myself in an unusual position teaching someone else how to cook, strange to me since Iam horrible at cooking.
-They tried mac and cheese for the first time and loved it.
+We camped along the river on the sand, which had its drawbacks—sand fleas were an annoyance, biting my feet, but overall, the insect situation wasn’t too bad.
+We spent most of our time swimming in the refreshing river while our guides boiled water for cooking.
+One of the highlights was introducing them to macaroni and cheese, an American delicacy that was completely foreign to them.
+Ironically, I found myself in the unusual position of teaching someone else how to cook, which felt strange since I’m not particularly skilled in the kitchen.
+They tried the mac and cheese for the first time and loved it!

-We made the mistake of forgetting to bring alcohol and it would have been nice to have a few sips of whiskey bit it just wasn’t meant to be.
-But the real highlight was when the sun set, and we found ourselves surrounded by the chorus of night creatures.
-Little colorful lights started to float around us as the lightning bugs came out to find their prey.
-Then when the full moon came over the ridge, it shone a focused ray of light on to the water and beach near our tents that looked more like some giant of giant helicopter beam.
-At first, I really thought that we might be on the verge of being abducted by aliens and I did not think it was moonlight.
-Bit soon the light dispersed as the moon climbed into the sky.
-The canyon was magical during the day but at night it was a fairytale land.
+We made the mistake of forgetting to bring alcohol; it would have been nice to enjoy a few sips of whiskey, but it just wasn’t meant to be.
+The real highlight of the evening came as the sun set, surrounding us with the sounds of the night creatures.
+Little colorful lights began to float around us as fireflies emerged, creating a magical atmosphere.
+Then, when the full moon rose over the ridge, it cast a focused beam of light onto the water and the sandy beach near our tents, resembling the spotlight of a giant helicopter.
+For a moment, I thought we might be on the verge of an alien abduction, convinced it was not just moonlight.
+But soon, the light dispersed as the moon climbed higher into the sky.
+The canyon was already magical by day, but at night, it transformed into a fairytale land.

 Campsite